Last updated on 05/02/2019

 - “Anthropodenial vs the Precautionary Principle”, at “Animal Advocacy in the Era of Laudato Si” Conference, University of East Anglia, Norwich, 23 Jun.
 2018.

-- Video call: ““Private Language”?: Wittgenstein as care-ethicist”, at “Wittgenstein: The Place of Normativity in a Naturalistic World” Conference, University of Ottawa, Canada, 15 Jun. – 16 Jun.
-2018.
+- ““Private Language”?: Wittgenstein as care-ethicist”, at “Wittgenstein: The Place of Normativity in a Naturalistic World” Conference, University of Ottawa, Canada, 15 Jun. – 16 Jun.
+2018. (by video conference).

 - Keynote talk: “A Film-Philosophy of Ecology and Enlightenment: Cuaron's Gravity”, at “Social Experiences of Film | Film Experiences of Sociality: New Approaches in Film-Philosophy” Conference, New Europe College, Bucharest, Romania, 14 Jun. – 15 Jun.
 2018.